mrtazz/checkmake/man/man1/checkmake.1.md

 :    List registered rules

 # CONFIGURATION
-By default checkmake looks for a `checkmake.ini` file in the same folder it's executed in.
+By default checkmake looks for a `checkmake.ini` file in the same folder it's executed in, and then as fallback in `~/checkmake.ini`.
 This can be overridden by passing the `--config=` argument pointing it to a different configuration file.
 With the configuration file the `[default]` section is for checkmake itself while sections named after the rule names are passed to the rules as their configuration.
 All keys/values are hereby treated as strings and passed to the rule in a string/string map.

 The following configuration options for checkmake itself are supported within the `default` section: